himanshu2312/time-stories-express-server/README.md

 # Stack Overflow Express Server

-This server is an Express Application that fetches Time.com and returns latest top 6 stories in a response array.
+This Express Application server fetches Time.com and returns the latest top 6 stories in a response array.

 ## Technologies used: